Home

 - Way Out West

-Nice features are the clever handling of the sequence of play which
+the clever handling of the sequence of play which tends

-tends to drive the first player to be last, the restricted action choices
+to drive the first player to be last, the restricted

-attacks on a single player which can relatively easily drive him from
+unending attacks on a single player which can relatively easily

-A summary card detailing the intricate payouts and victory point awards
+detailing the intricate payouts and victory point awards is

 - Wilson's Creek

-One of the Blue and Grey American Civil War magazine wargames that SPI
+One of the Blue and Grey American Civil War magazine war games

-used to turn out regularly.
-This one features one of the earliest battles,
+that SPI used to turn out regularly.
+This one features one of

 - Wings of War: Famous Aces